paulcaron/3D_Podracer_Modeling/README.md

 ## Authors
 Paul Caron and Antoine Guedon from **Ecole polytechnique**

 *NB: The full tutorial describing the use of the softare is not provided yet and should be presented soon.
-However, an naive exploration of the product can be surprising...*
+However, a naive exploration of the product can be surprising...*

 ## A few examples